 - I plan to send a short communication once upon submission of the petition

-- One short email as a reminder about a week before voting opens
+- A short email as a reminder about a week before voting opens

-- One short email with the results of the election (namely if I made it or not)
+- A short email with the results of the election (namely if I made it or not)

-It is possible that additional emails regarding the status of the submitted petition and/or election will be sent if needed, but I promise to only do this if really necessary.
+It is possible that additional emails regarding the status of the submitted petition and/or election will be sent if needed, but I will only do this if really necessary.

 If you would like to support me in my bid for the (ISC)2 Board of Directors, please copy and paste the below template in to an email that will come from your email of record with (ISC)2 , replace the bold sections with your information, and send it to [email protected].